Life Insurance for Combivent users.

 - What can I do to help ensure that I get the “best life insurance” for me?

 So, without further ado, let’ dive right in!

 Can I qualify for life insurance after I’ve been prescribed Combivent?

 Yes, individuals who have been prescribed Combivent in the past can and often will be able to qualify for a traditional term or whole life insurance policy.
-The only problem is that they probably won’t be able to qualify for a Standard or better rate which means that they will typically be considered a “higher-risk” applicant and will thus want to be more careful with “which” life insurance company they ultimately choose to apply with.
+The only problem is that they probably won’t be able to qualify for a Standard or better rate.
+This means that they will typically be considered a “higher-risk” applicant and will thus want to be more careful with “which” life insurance company they ultimately choose to apply.

 Why do life insurance companies care if I’ve been prescribed Combivent?

 Life insurance companies “care” that an individual has been prescribed Combivent because it is a prescription medication that is solely used to treat Chronic Obstructive Pulmonary Disease or COPD.
 Which is a pre-existing medical condition that is used to describe a wide variety of different progressive lung diseases including:

 Three separate medical conditions which will cause one to suffer from many of the same symptoms, all of which will make most (if not all) life insurance companies a bit hesitant about approving one’s life insurance application.